 (iii) the process for transferring from an SMF at an insurance firm to a banking firm (Chapter 4); and

 (iv) the removal of gendered language from the SM&CR (Chapter 5).

 The proposed changes to supervisory statements are to update terminology to reflect the extension and to replace references to ‘chairman’ with ‘chair’.
 These changes are described in Chapter 3 and 5.
 They are consequential to the changes to PRA rules so the draft amendments have not been included in this CP.
 This CP includes the following appendices: draft instrument (Appendix 1); amended Part 4A Permissions forms (Appendix 2); and the rationalised SM&CR forms for dual-regulated banking firms and insurers (Appendix 3).

 This CP should be read in conjunction with Financial Conduct Authority (FCA) CP17/41, also published on Wednesday 13 December 2017, which contains the FCA’s equivalent proposals to implement the extension.

 The extended SM&CR for insurers will not come into effect until a commencement date has been set by HM Treasury, at which point the PRA proposes to publish the final policy and rules.
 This is currently expected during 2018.

 Responses and next steps

-This consultation closes Wednesday 21 February 2018.
-The PRA invites feedback on the proposals set out in this consultation.
+This consultation closed Wednesday 21 February 2018.
 Please address any comments or enquiries to CP28_17@bankofengland.co.uk.